MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Where you have the data available, consider optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.
 - For example, running specific workloads at night may be more beneficial in some regions.
+- If your application(s) allow it, consider moving workloads dynamically when the energy conditions change (for example, at night on when renewable sources are at peak).

 ### Choose data centers close to the customer